FuelLabs/fuels-ts/apps/docs/src/guide/transactions/optimizing-frontend-apps.md

 # See Also

-- Check a full example at [React Optimized Example](/guide/cookbook/optimized-react-example.md)
+- Check a full example at [Optimized React Example](../cookbook/optimized-react-example.md)